KFRC (610 AM): 1970s and 1980s: News Department

 KFRC operated a news department that received industry recognition.
-Some of the news anchors and reporters who worked at KFRC in the 70s and 80s included Jo Interrante, Dave Cooke, Paul Fredricks, John Winters, Conni Gordon, Jeri Stewart, Vikki Liviakis, Robert McCormick, Mike Colgan, Laurie Kaye, Dave MacQueen, Stephen Capen, Mike Sugerman, Ken Bastida, John Evans, Jan Black, Abby Goldman, Joanne Greene, Jane Dornacker, Ron Naso, B.R.
-Bradbury, and reporter, anchor, and later, News Director William Abbott.
-Abbott would close each report with the station's signature, "This is William Abbott, KFRC 20/20 News".
+Some of the news anchors and reporters who worked at KFRC in the 70s and 80s included Ron Naso, B.R.
+Bradbury, Jo Interrante, Dave Cooke, Paul Fredricks, John Winters, Conni Gordon, and reporter, anchor, and later, News Director William Abbott.
+Known for his unique and confident style, Abbott would close each report with the station's signature, "This is William Abbott, KFRC 20/20 News".

 The station began broadcasting in AM stereo in the early 1980s.
-Among the disc jockeys at KFRC during the 1980s were, in addition to Ocean and Rose, Chuck Geiger, future AT&T Park public-address announcer Renel Brooks-Moon, and future Los Angeles radio programmer Jack Silver, who would be the last voice heard when KFRC ended its Top 40 era.
+Among the disc jockeys at KFRC during the 1980s were Chuck Geiger, future AT&T Park public-address announcer Renel Brooks-Moon, and future Los Angeles radio programmer Jack Silver, who would be the last voice heard when KFRC ended its Top 40 era.
 Technically, Don Sainte-Johnn was the last air personality on KFRC.
-Sainte-Johnn had been specifically hired for KFRC as an air personality.
+Sainte-Johnn had been specifically hired for KFRC as an on-air personality.

-With the decline of the Top 40 format by mid-decade, KFRC's programming was flipped at 6 AM on August 11, 1986, to an adult standards format, and was known as "Magic 61", while still broadcasting in stereo.
+With the decline of the Top 40 format by mid-decade, KFRC's programming was flipped on August 11, 1986, to an adult standards format, and was known as "Magic 61," while still broadcasting in stereo.
 The last song to be played before the change was "Lights" by Journey, which had also been used in KFRC's TV advertising.

-1990s: adding FM
+1990s: Adding FM

-In 1991, they purchased KXXX 99.7.
+In 1991, the station purchased KXXX 99.7.
 Previously, this frequency was owned by NBC, and had been KNBR-FM, and later KNAI, and finally KYUU before NBC closed its radio division in 1988.

 Under KFRC, the FM signal at 99.7 was simulcast with the AM station at 610, which began on August 12, 1993.

-Sign-on line up began after a week-long taped segment talking about the history of Bay Area Radio.
-The first Air Talent line up included Harry Nelson, Chuck Geiger (a mainstay of KXXX), Brian Lee, and Jym Dingler in nights.
-Kevin "Pig virus" Metheny stayed on from KXXX to be the first program Director.
+Sign-on line up began after a weeklong taped segment talking about the history of Bay Area Radio.
+The first air talent line up included Harry Nelson, Chuck Geiger (a mainstay of KXXX), Brian Lee, and Jym Dingler in nights.
+Kevin "Pig Virus" Metheny stayed on from KXXX to be the first program Director.

 Personalities included Ron Parker and Cammy Blackstone in the mornings, Don "The Sainte" Sainte-Johnn, Sue Hall, Bobby Ocean, Jeff Dean, Jack Friday, and Sylvia "Cha Cha" Chacon.
 Oldies program directors included Bob Hamilton of KRTH fame, Brian Thomas from 1994 to 2003, and Tim Marinville in 2003–04.
 Bob Harlow became the last PD to play oldies on KFRC.